karthitect/keystore-conversion/README.md

 ...

 ```
 As you can see, the keystore type is PKCS12.

+### Converting from PKSC12 to JKS

 In order to be able to use this in KDA/Flink, we need to convert this to JKS using the command below:

 ```
 keytool -importkeystore -srckeystore keystore.jks -destkeystore keystorenew.jks -srcstoretype PKCS12 -deststoretype JKS -deststorepass [DEST_PASS]